bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_01.md

 The connected nodes gossip with each other to transfer data.
 If the ledger in Node 3 is updated, the data will be broadcasted to Node 2 and eventually to Node 1.

 We will be using this simple network throughout all the chapters of the course.
+The simplicity of the network is also a limitation.
+It means that we have to start the nodes in sequential order.

+**The idea is to send HTTP request to node 3 and checking the results from Node 1.
+If decentralisation is working correctly, node 1 should return us the right results.**

 In your IDE, copy and paste the sample websocket server code: